McShelby/hugo-theme-relearn/exampleSite/content/cont/archetypes/_index.en.md

 | article              | Defines the HTML how to render your content |

 Take a look at the existing archetypes of this theme to get an idea how to utilize it.

+#### Output formats

+Each hook file can be overridden of a specific [output format](https://gohugo.io/templates/output-formats/).
+Eg. if you define a new output format `PLAINTEXT` in your `config.toml`, you can add a file `layouts/partials/archetypes/default.plaintext.html` to change the way how normal content is written for that output format.